-Jump Start students will attend a one-week mini-course taught by one of the members of our faculty and several workshops on topics such as case briefing, time management, notetaking, and legal writing.
-In addition, Jump Start students will get the chance to start networking and discovering the local scene during social events such as bowling, dinners, and other outings.
+Jump Start students will attend a one-week mini-course jointly taught by a doctrinal professor and academic success professors and includes topics such as case briefing, time management, notetaking, and legal writing.
+In addition, Jump Start students will get the chance to connect virtually with one another and with upper level students and other members of the law school community.

 So how do I apply?

-To be eligible for the Jump Start Summer Program, you must have submitted your seat deposit for the 2016 – 2017 academic year to the Office of Admissions.
-Only students who will be enrolling in Roger Williams University for the fall 2016 semester are eligible.
+Only students who will be enrolling in Roger Williams University School of Law for fall 2020 and who have submitted their seat deposits are eligible to apply.
 Applications will be accepted on a rolling basis.
-We recommend that all applications be submitted before June 3, 2016.
+We recommend that all applications be submitted before July 1, 2020.
 Enrollment in the Jump Start Summer Program is limited.

 To apply for the Jump Start Summer Program: